 Day 3: Saint-Émilion

-On Day 3, we recommend heading east to the medieval village of Saint-Émilion, a UNESCO World Heritage Site.
+On Day 3, we recommend visiting the medieval village of Saint-Émilion, a UNESCO World Heritage Site.
 You’ll definitely want to take the opportunity to visit one of the local wine estates.
-We like Château Coutet, a family-owned estate and organic vineyard offering guided tours and tastings.
+For our booked travelers, we will recommend a family-owned, organic estate offering guided tours and tastings.

 On our driving tours of France, we recommend our favorite scenic driving routes, so that even the car journey is an enjoyable experience!